mjswensen/mjswensen.com/blog/_posts/2020-04-09-building-stripe-tabbed-preview-widget-from-scratch-in-30-min.md

 title: "Building Stripe.com's Tabbed Preview Widget From Scratch in 30 Minutes"
 date: 2020-04-09 06:39
 layout: post
+excerpt: In this video I try to build a fully functional tabbed preview widget in HTML and CSS from scratch in 30 minutes—without looking at the original code.
+After the time's up, I peek under the hood to see the approach of the original author and compare and contrast it to my approach.
 ---

 {% include video.html videoUrl="//www.youtube.com/embed/NFOidUvke0k" %}